A Trump-endorsed Republican could end up running New York: The rise of Lee Zeldin

 Her anti-abortion opponent could threaten to undo those protections.

-Mr Zeldin cosponsors legislation in the US House of Representatives that would assert a “fetal personhood” doctrine.
-Such a doctrine would grant fetuses, embryos and fertilized eggs full protections under the law.
-Earlier this year, he was recorded telling the anti-abortion organsation Right to Life that “I’m not going to change my position on [abortion] based on any poll.”
+Mr Zeldin co-sponsors legislation in the US House of Representatives that would assert a “fetal personhood” doctrine.
+Such a doctrine would grant fetuses, embryos and fertilised eggs full protection under the law.
+Earlier this year, he was recorded telling the anti-abortion organisation Right to Life, “I’m not going to change my position on [abortion] based on any poll.”

 The Democratic majority in the state legislature will not be sending any restrictive anti-abortion bills to the governor’s desk.

-Note: This story was initially published on 31 October and has been updated with developments